Pritam-raj-2204/totality-frontend-challenge/README.md

 4. **Access the Application**:
     - Open your browser and navigate to `http://localhost:3000`.

-## Deployment

-To deploy the application, you can use platforms like Vercel, Netlify, or GitHub Pages.
-The following steps outline a typical process using Vercel:

-1. **Build the application**:
-    ```bash
-    npm run build
-    ```

-2. **Deploy**:
-    - Follow the instructions on Vercel to connect your GitHub repository and deploy the project.

 ## Additional Notes

 - **Scalability**: The current setup can be easily extended with additional features like user authentication, property reviews, and integration with a backend API for dynamic data fetching.
 - **Testing**: Consider adding unit and integration tests to ensure the application functions correctly and to facilitate future development.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License.

-## Acknowledgements

-- Thanks to the React and JavaScript communities for providing excellent resources and tools.

 ## Website Link
     - Open your browser and navigate to